My child already excels in math. Will Mathnasium address their needs?

 Why do children struggle with math?

-Most schools treat kids the same because it is assumed that all kids learn the same way and at the same rate.
-The teachers are expected to cover vast amounts of material in a short period of time, not to mention the common core testing.
-If your child doesn't get a chance to master a skill for whatever reason – that's too bad.
+In school, they treat kids the same because it is assumed that all kids learn the same way and at the same rate.
+The teachers are expected to cover vast amounts of material in a short period of time.
+If your child doesn't get a chance to master a skill for whatever reason – there is no time to give the necessary time and attention that they need.
 Teachers must move quickly to stay “on schedule".
 As a result, we see too many kids fall behind in math.

 What happens next?
 The class moves on!
 Here come multiplication facts, fractions, percentages, decimals, mixed numbers, exponents, ratios, x=?, divisibility rules, algebra, geometry, equations.
 It never slows down so your child can catch up!
 They feel overwhelmed, embarrassed, and all alone!
-They begin to expect and accept failure as the "new normal" and think "I'm just not good in math!"
-They lose all confidence in themselves and all of their other grades begin to suffer.
+They begin to expect and accept failure as the "new normal" and think "I'm just not good in math!".
+If they lose confidence in themselves we typically see all of their other grades begin to suffer.